perkoules/BinGo/README.md

 # BinGo
-## A Location-Based Augmented Reality Gamified App to help the environment and save you money.
+## A Location-Based Augmented Reality Gamified App to help the environment.

 ### Objectives: